 Atmospheric nitrogen depositions

-Mainly because of interannual changes in meteorology, no significant temporal pattern in nitrogen depositions to the Baltic Sea and its sub-basins can be detected in the considered period.
-Annual total depositions of nitrogen to the Baltic Sea are oscillating around the 1996 value within 25 % range, however depositon in 2003 was 11% lower than in 1995.
+No significant temporal pattern in nitrogen depositions to the Baltic Sea and its sub-basins can be detected.
+Annual total depositions of nitrogen to the Baltic Sea are oscillating around the 1996 value within 25 % range.

 No significant trends could be determined for nitrogen loads entering the Baltic Sea or its various sub-basins.

-Annual atmospheric nitrogen deposition into the Baltic Sea fluctuated at around 230 kt over the period 1996 – 2003.
-This total deposition consisted of slightly more (10-20%) of oxidized than reduced nitrogen.
+Annual atmospheric nitrogen deposition into the Baltic Sea fluctuated at around 300 kt over the period 1996 – 2001.
+This total deposition consisted of almost equal proportions of reduced nitrogen and oxidized nitrogen.